moby/moby/docs/man/Dockerfile.5.md

  The solution is to use **ONBUILD** to register instructions in advance, to run later, during the next build stage.

+**BUILD**
+ -- **BUILD /path/to/build/context**
+ The BUILD instruction starts building a new image as if `docker build` would have been run in the specified directory of the current image.
+Rest of the instructions in the Dockerfile are now considered to be part of this new build process.
+If there are no instructions and the context directory contains a file called Dockerfile then this file is used instead.
+Files located in build context directory are available as source paths to the ADD and COPY commands.
+ No previously set instruction has any effect to the new build.

 # HISTORY
 *May 2014, Compiled by Zac Dover (zdover at redhat dot com) based on docker.com Dockerfile documentation.